Aminuxer/KSysGuard-Addons/README.md

   sgrd-files is trivial XML.

-# Add NVidia GPU monitoring to KSysGuard
+# Add NVidia GPU monitoring in KSysGuard

 Your system need tools `nvidia-smi` and `nvidia-settings` - this included in proprietary nvidia driver package.
 Script monitoring only one (first) GPU (i suggest home / ofiice usage) - for mining farm use server-based systems, ex. zabbix.